SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

 The anonymously-sourced _Times_ article seems speculative at best.
-Nevertheless, some SEO professionals are playing up the 'Code Red threat' in their social media comments.
+Nevertheless, some SEO professionals are playing up the 'Code Red threat' or 'existential threat' in their social media comments.

 For fun, let's give the robot the last word.